mssimanju/Bag-of-visual-words/README.md

 After getting all the keypoints and its descripters, a bag of visual words is created and used for macthing.

-The image files I got from University of Macau are too large to upload, please put your images in './data/images' to try.
+The image files I got from University of Macau are too large to upload, please put your images in './data/images' and have a try.

 Matching usting brute force matching